 The FOB directive was issued by the National Bank of Ethiopia in May 2000.
-The Directive states that, sea transport for every import should be done by the country's flag carrier, Ethiopian Shipping Lines Share Company, as long as the carrier has a service from the Port of Loading mentioned on the Proforma invoice or the sales contract which will be used to open L/C. In other words, the deal should be done according to Incoterms FOB.
+The Directive states that, sea transport for every import should be done by the country's flag carrier, Ethiopian Shipping and Logistics (ESL) - formerly Ethiopian Shipping Lines Share Company, as long as the carrier has a service from the Port of Loading mentioned on the Proforma invoice or the sales contract which will be used to open L/C. In other words, the deal should be done according to Incoterms FOB.
 It's the buyer - not the seller - that pays the freight.
 The freight will be paid in local currency at ESL's head quarter in Addis Ababa.
 But this directive applies to those imports for which the foreign currency is paid by Ethiopian banks through letter of credit or cash against document.
 For those imports where the foreign currency is not paid by Ethiopian banks, the importer is free to use any Shipping Line.

-ETHIOPIAN SHIPPING LINES S.C
+ETHIOPIAN SHIPPING and LOGISTICS

 NATIONAL BANK OF ETHIOPIA